roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 }
 ```

-Add this code to your student.js file
+Add the  code above to your student.js file as it represents a complete 'student' class.

 ### Using your class definition